Maddie Grounds explores the future of multilingualism in the UK after Brexit

 With May’s post-Brexit immigration plans setting out the end of freedom of movement, EU nationals will no longer have the automatic right to work and live in the UK.
 Removing the ease in which European teachers can travel across UK-EU borders will cause significant gaps in the Modern Foreign Language teaching workforce, 30% of whom are EU nationals.
 Additionally, a huge 80% of Modern Foreign Language teaching assistants are from the EU.

 Despite the government assuring EU nationals in the UK that they have a right to remain, these citizens may not have the qualifications needed to teach languages at a professional level.
 As an endangered subject prior to the EU referendum, ensuring the sustainability of Modern Foreign Languages is reliant on EU nationals providing the teaching skills needed to assist our own domestic talent pool.
-Currently, the Tier 2 Visa system has a minimum income requirement of £30,000.
+Currently, the Skilled Worker Visa system has a minimum income requirement of £30,000.
 With May’s Chequer Plan revealing plans to prioritise skilled workers, predominantly those earning £50,000 and above, reaching this threshold for further education teachers could be ultimately unachievable.

 Language skills can be a fundamental part of a company’s business plan looking to break into the international market with multi-lingual employers being highly sought after in Europe.
 One study has shown that knowing German can improve a UK graduates’ average salary to £34,534, a £4,500 increase from the national average.